Understanding Weak Wi-Fi in Industrial Settings

 3. Observe the Environment

-Does signal drop when:
+Does the signal drop when:

 the freezer compressors start?